 - Make a significant contribution when consulted on planning, management and evaluation of operations and critical incidents.

 Professional, friendly and interested

-Who can join – We are keen to expand membership of the IAGs.
+Who can join – We are keen to expand the membership of the IAGs.
 We would like to hear from people from a variety of different backgrounds, gender, disability, age, race, religion/belief and sexual orientation.

 What does it involve – IAG members are expected to represent their communities and be willing and capable of engaging them effectively.
-The IAGs meet at least 4 times a year but in addition to meetings they may be invited to offer their views on matters that specifically relate to their particular skills or expertise.
+The IAGs meet at least 4 times a year but in addition to meetings, they may be invited to offer their views on matters that specifically relate to their particular skills or expertise.

 How to apply to become a member of an IAG